 TIG Welding

-This (4 day) 16-hour course is designed to introduce newcomers to the process of TIG welding.
-Created for beginners who have never touched a TIG welder before, to hobbyists, automotive enthusiasts, DIYer’s, and for anyone looking to hone their welding skills/understanding of the TIG welding process.
-This course is focused on giving students introductory theoretical and practical knowledge to build the confidence/knowledge needed to start working with this fun, and very challenging metal joining process.
+Part 1 of a 3 part series, this (4 day) 16-hour course is designed to introduce newcomers to the process of TIG welding.
+Focusing on welding carbon steel, this course is developed for beginners who have never touched a TIG welder before, to hobbyists, automotive enthusiasts, DIYer’s, and for anyone looking to hone their welding skills/understanding of the TIG welding process.
+This course is focused on giving students introductory theoretical and practical knowledge to build the confidence/knowledge needed to start working with this fun, and challenging metal joining process.
 During the course there will be classroom lecture, live demonstrations, one-on-one instruction, and hands-on welding with the GTAW (TIG) process.
-Students will weld in the 1-2 F/G (flat/horizontal & fillet/groove) weld positions on A36 steel.
+Students will weld in the 1-2 F/G (flat/horizontal & fillet/groove) weld positions on 16G – 1/4” mild steel.
 Enough to give you the knowledge, and confidence needed to start working with this fun metal joining process.

 • Welder safety